Torre Generali

-The Torre Generali was a proposed supertall located in Panama City of Panama.
+The Torre Generali was a proposed supertall skyscraper located in Panama City of Panama.
 If it had been built, the tower would have stood 318 m tall, contain 52 floors, and be completed in 2003.
 It also would have been the tallest tower in Latin America and be the first tower there to break the 1,000 ft mark.
 The upper floors, on clear days, would have offered views of both the Pacific and Atlantic Oceans.
 However, the economic conditions in 2001 forced the cancellation of the project in August of that year.

 Later two more projects suffered similar fates in Panama City.
 A 381 m (1,250-foot) 104-story residential and hotel building named Ice Tower was canceled June 2007, and Palacio de la Bahía was to be 353 m tall with 97 floors.
 It began construction on July 28, 2006, but the project was later canceled.